pyenv/pyenv/README.md

 The simplicity of rbenv makes it easy to temporarily disable it, or uninstall from the system.

-1. To **disable** rbenv managing your Ruby versions, simply remove the `rbenv init` line from your shell startup configuration.
+1. To **disable** rbenv managing your Ruby versions, simply comment or remove the `rbenv init` line from your shell startup configuration.
 This will remove rbenv shims directory from PATH, and future invocations like `ruby` will execute the system Ruby version, bypassing rbenv completely.

    While disabled, `rbenv` will still be accessible on the command line, but your Ruby apps won't be affected by version switching.